A Mean Field Games Model for Cryptocurrency Mining: Competition with cost advantages

 \subsubsection{Cost advantage and its effect on mining power concentration}

 Proposition~\ref{prop:cost_adv_exp_liq} demonstrates that the cost-advantaged miner's efficiency leads to centralization in the following sense.
-It can be checked that the hash rate $\beta^{*}_{t}$ in \eqref{equilibrium solution for the advanced miner and individuals} is increasing in $\kappa_{2}$ and hence decreasing in $c_{1}$.
+It can be checked that the hash rate $\beta^{*}_{t}$ in \eqref{equilibrium solution for the advanced miner and individuals} is increasing in $\kappa_{1}$ and hence decreasing in $c_{1}$.
 Similarly, the hash rate $\alpha^{*}$ in \eqref{equilibrium solution for the advanced miner and individuals} of the individual miners increases with respect to $c_{1}$.
-Thus, a smaller $c_{1}$---a bigger cost advantage---makes the advanced miner more dominant.
-As a consequence, individual miners with higher cost have to decrease their hash rates to regulate their risk exposure, as the advanced miner gets a larger share of the mining rewards.
+Thus, a smaller $c_{1}$---a larger cost advantage---makes the advantaged miner more dominant.
+As a consequence, individual miners with higher cost have to decrease their hash rates to regulate their risk exposure, as the advantaged miner gets a larger share of the mining rewards.

-To quantify this, consider the case that $\gamma \ll p$, so that also the individual miners are (almost) risk neutral.
-To understand the share of the reward obtained by the advanced miner, we write